18th C, Northern Elm, Shanxi. Traditional design and construction; ‘taohuan’ side panel between legs; top shows patina of old age.

 73” w.
 14½” d.
 34” h.

 This altar table is constructed in the traditional mortise-and-tenon method.
 It consists of a top with a floating panel (to adapt to fluctuating climate) in the middle, “water-stopping” molded edges, and a molded everted flange at each end.
-Constructed to be floating in the center of a room, the design on each side is identical.
+The top is supported by recessed legs ending on base stretchers.

 The decoration reflects a cultural heritage and conservative preference of the Shanxi people of the region.
 The straight beaded-edge apron ends with spandrel-heads pierced with carvings of stylized “ruyi” and cloud forms, which together symbolize “harmony, happiness and good fortune as you wish”.
 Ruyi is an age-old Buddhist symbol throughout China but especially in Shanxi as Northern Shanxi has been associated with the earliest transmission of Buddhism from India during the Han dynasty (206 BC-220 AD).

 This table has a ‘taohuan’ panel set between each pair of legs.
 (The use of taohuan panels is commonly associated with an early traditional style found throughout China).
-The taohuan panels here have raised borders with a lobe at each end and is set recessed about half-way up the legs between two stretchers with convex “bamboo molding”.
-The legs are set on base stretchers.
+The taohuan panels here have raised borders with a lobe at each end and is set recessed about half-way up the legs between two stretchers with convex “bamboo” molding.
+The double “candle sticks” molded legs are set on base stretchers.
 With so much fine decorative details, this table was likely made for a Qing literati.
+As the design on each side is identical, this table can be placed floating in the center of a room or against a wall in a reception hall.

 This table shows patina of old age.
 Traces of original dark lacquer remain on the wood surface.
 The top shows at places weather-worn “snake-skin” scarification and small burn marks, in character with an aged altar table.
 Small imperfections give antiques character, making them more interesting as cultural objects which have lived and been used.